lzim/teampsd/resources/design/videos/youtube/readme.md

 [https://accounts.google.com/SignUpWithoutGmail](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp&nogm=true)
 - A Gmail is not required to sign up.
 - This email is only used to login and will not be public.
-- Uploaded user-persona videos will be posted under the Brand Account **LZPhD**.
+- Uploaded user persona videos will be posted under the Brand Account **LZPhD**.

 ### Step 2 - Share Email with Brand Account Manager
 - **Share the email** associated with your Google account with a **brand account manager** to process an invitation.